johnshin86/ssl-representations/README.md

 This library implements many recent vision SSL methods.

 Self-supervised learning in vision is an interplay of the augmentation policy, the inductive bias of the architecture, and the interactions across samples induced by the loss function.
+The library was initially built from the facebook VICReg repo, but has been heavily modified.

 # Methods